DanielYohai/PluralsightProject0/README.md

   <li> the test itself.</li>
 </ol>

-Individual tests are created by subclassing `TestCase` and overriding or adding appropriate methods.(Hellman 2017: 1051)
+The basic building blocks of unit testing are test cases — single scenarios that must be set up and checked for correctness.
+In `unittest`, test cases are represented by `unittest.TestCase` instances.
+To make your own test cases you must write subclasses of `TestCase` or use `FunctionTestCase`.(Reference 2).
+That is to say, individual tests are created by subclassing `TestCase` and overriding or adding appropriate methods.(Hellman 2017: 1051)

 # Running Tests
 The easiest way to run unittest tests is use the automatic discovery available through the command-line interface (CLI).(Hellman 2017: 1051)